V33RU/Public-CVE/lifelong/adb.md

 ## 💭 Final Thoughts

 No fancy exploit.
 No fuzzing.
-Just plug, connect, and boom — remote shell on a photo printer. 😅
+Just plug, connect, and boom — remote shell on a Projector. 😅

 This probably isn’t an intentional backdoor, just a serious misconfiguration.
 But it’s a reminder that **even the most harmless-looking IoT gadgets can expose attack surfaces**.